The precise regularity of the Lyapunov exponent for $C^2$ Cos-type quasiperiodic Schr\"odinger cocycles with large couplings: Introduction

-\textbf{Remark(b) on Theorem \ref{Th1}:} Conclusion (1) in Theorem \ref{Th1} implies that $\frac{1}{2}$ H\"older continuity cannot be improved.
-Moreover, the set of E where the Lyapunov exponent possesses exactly $\frac{1}{2}$ H\"older continuity is small in the sense of measure but is large in the sense of topology.
+\textbf{Remark(a):} The first part of Conclusion (2) was proved in \cite{wz2}, which shows that the set of {\bf EP} is small in the sense of measure but is large in the sense of topology.
+Conclusions (1) and (2) together imply exact (locally) $\frac{1}{2}$-H\"older continuity of $L(E)$ at each {\bf EP}.

-\textbf{Remark(c) on Theorem \ref{Th1}:} The H\"older continuity of LE for Schr\"odinger cocycles is also expected to play important roles in studying Cantor spectrum, typical localization length, phase transition, etc., for quasi-periodic Schr\"odinger operators.
+\textbf{Remark(b):} The H\"older continuity of the LE for Schr\"odinger cocycles is also expected to play important roles in studying Cantor spectrum, typical localization length, phase transition, etc., for quasiperiodic Schr\"odinger operators.

+\textbf{Remark(c):} An arithmatic condition (e.g. the Diophantine condition) on frequency is also necessary.
+For rational frequencies and generic irrational frequencies (e.g. extremely Liouvillean ones), the LE is not H\"older continuous \cite{aj} (in a recent work by \cite{alsz}, it was proved that IDS is not H\"older continuous for AMO at extremely Liouvillean frequencies).